jitubutwal144/mlops-challenge1/README.md

 - Implement proper exception handling and log critical activities.
 - Conduct unit tests for both ML code and infrastructure code.

+Currently, no dependency management tool is in use.
+However, there is an opportunity for improvement by incorporating the Poetry tool for enhanced packaging and dependency management.

 ## Code Formatting and Linting
 - isort: isort is a Python utility/library designed to alphabetically sort imports.
 It automatically separates imports into sections and organizes them by type.
 - flake8: flake8 is a Python linting tool that examines your Python codebase for errors, style issues, and complexity.
 - Black: Black is an uncompromising Python code formatter.
 It automatically formats code when a file is saved.
 You can also format individual files, for example, black src/components/model_trainer.py.

+## Dependency management enhancement
+- Currently, no dependency management tool is in use.
+However, there is an opportunity for improvement by incorporating the Poetry tool for enhanced packaging and dependency management.